ankitects/ankimobile-docs/getting-started.md

 the program, as it syncs automatically on close by default), and then tap the sync button on AnkiMobile.

+The sync button will change colour when a normal or full sync is required.

 ## iTunes Import/Export

 If you don’t have regular internet access, it’s still possible to copy